Prrromanssss/DAEC-fullstack/README.md

 ## About

 This project is transitional to the next sprint on the Yandex Lyceum course.
-This is distributed arithmetic expression evaluator
+This is distributed arithmetic expression evaluator, you can read about in directory docs in the root of the project.

 ## Deployment instructions